-Faculty who wish to use Canvas to supplement in-person instruction must complete the four-week @ONE Creating Accessible Course Content facilitated training.
+It is strongly recommended that faculty who wish to use Canvas to supplement in-person instruction complete the four-week @ONE Creating Accessible Course Content facilitated training.
 This course focuses on the skills necessary to make Canvas content technically accessible and usable to a broad range of students.
-Upon completing the @ONE Creating Accessible Course Content, faculty members should submit their learner transcript to DistanceEd@noce.edu to verify certification.
-A confirmation email will be provided.
+Faculty may find ongoing courses with CCC Online Network of Educators.